pitfail/pitfail-reports/report1/report1.rst

 12. **REQ-12** Advertisements: The website must contain appropriate and interesting advertisements relating to finance and stock

-13. **REQ-13** Administrators for help/supervision: An administrator must be
-    available to answer questions and to supervise the game.
+13. **REQ-13** Coordinators for Supervision: A coordinator must be available to answer questions and to supervise the game.

-14. **REQ-14** Summary statistics: The website should provide users with a few summary statistics about their portfolio -- aggregate value over time, which securities have increased in value.
+14. **REQ-14** Summary Statistics: The website should provide users with a few summary statistics about their portfolio -- aggregate value over time, which securities have increased in value.
 The website shouldn't usurp the role of deciding strategy for the player; only the most basic of stats